pavanvidem/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 >    -      singularity:
 >    -        runner: local_runner
 >    -        singularity_enabled: true
+>    -        # Enabling access to the reference data on CVMFS in the container
+>    -        singularity_volumes: $defaults,/cvmfs/data.galaxyproject.org:ro
 >    -        env:
 >    -        # Ensuring a consistent collation environment is good for reproducibility.
 >    -        - name: LC_ALL